Scott Weiland Brings ‘Purple at the Core’ to The Machine Shop [REVIEW]

 Weiland & Co shuffled through a cover of David Bowie’s ‘The Jean Genie’ and then he told the crowd they were making up the set as they went along, probably to explain the frequent huddles between songs.
 He also said “We’re hoping that you feel the way that we do.
 Sharing this moment all together.”

 The explosive intro to ‘Crackerman’ injected some adrenaline into the room, which was much needed after the Bowie cover.
 For some reason, Scott has changed the way he sings this song and even emulated his megaphone voice for this performance.
 And not for the better.
-Instead of the usual verse lyrics, Weiland does his faux-megaphone voice and repeats what sounds like “he’s a man, he’s a man, he’s a woman, he’s a man,” until it comes time for the chorus, which now only features the “roamin'” part and not the other half.
+Instead of the usual verse lyrics, Weiland does his faux-megaphone voice and repeats what sounds like “he’s a man, he’s a man, he’s a woman, he’s a man,” until it comes time for the chorus, which also was devoid of some crucial parts.
 This was really infuriating, because ‘Crackerman’ is such a great song and the band actually played it by the book.
 Everyone paid good money to hear Scott perform the hits, not ruin them.

 The band sort of redeemed themselves by nailing most of ‘Kitchenware & Candybars,’ but Weiland showed his hand by telling the crowd that they forgot to play the bridge.
 Oddly enough, he said “take me to the bridge,” and they did.
 This was after they already ended the song once, mind you.
 Next they played ‘Space Jam’ (your guess is as good as mine) and a cover of Jane’s Addiction’s ‘Mountain Song.’